-The wizard shows the option to setup WPS by Auto or Manual.
+The wizard provides you the option to set up WPS using either the Auto or Manual methods.

-Auto -- Select this option if your wireless device supports WPS(Wi-Fi Protected Setup)
+Auto -- Select this option if your wireless device supports WPS (Wi-Fi Protected Setup).

 Manual -- Select this option to display the current wireless settings for you to configure the wireless device manually.